CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/weight-scale-module/overview.md

 The upper right panel holds information from a specific weighing device:

-- Zero – zeroing the scale
+- **Zero** – zeroing the scale
-- Tare – weighing a container first and excluding its weight from the final weight
+- **Tare** – weighing a container first and excluding its weight from the final weight
-- Start/Stop – beginning and ending weighing
+- **Start/Stop** – beginning and ending weighing
 - the result of weighing
-- Gross – (if the Tare option is used) combine the weight of the container and material.
+- **Gross** – (if the Tare option is used) combine the weight of the container and material.

 It is impossible to save weighed value if it exceeds the Remaining Quantity.
 It also changes its color to red in this case.

-Batch Available Quantity turns red if the weighed quantity exceeds its value.
+Batch Available Quantity turns red, if the weighed quantity exceeds its value.

 Click the Weight button to save the weighted value.